 There is an allowance, however.
 You can only invest up to £20,000 per tax year into your ISAs.
 This means if you have more than one ISA you can only invest up to £20,000 between all of them.

 It is very important to note that while you can have multiple different types of ISAs (e.g. a Stock and Shares and Help to Buy ISA) you cannot invest in more than one of the same type of ISA.
 So if you already have contributed money into another Stock and Shares ISA this tax year you would not be able to open a Plum S&S ISA.
 You would have to transfer your old S&S ISA into Plum.

 Unlike an ISA or pension, there are no tax benefits for investing in a GIA and you pay income tax and capital gains tax in accordance with your personal tax situation.

-If you’ve already set up a Stock and Shares ISA, setting up a GIA may be a good option for you.
+If you’ve already set up a Stock and Shares ISA open with another provider, setting up a GIA may be a good option for you.